PathX-Projects/Alpha-Homora-V2-Python/README.md

     pip install git+https://github.com/PathX-Projects/Alpha-Homora-V2-Python.git
     ```

-    ***Note:*** You will need to provide your git credentials to install this private package.
+    ***Note:*** You may need to provide your git credentials depending on the repository privacy settings.
 If you need help generating a personal access token, see [here](https://catalyst.zoho.com/help/tutorials/githubbot/generate-access-token.html)

 3. After install, the package will be available to you in your local Python environment as ***alpha_homora_v2***